 Patti has experienced the transformational and healing power of Yoga Nidra ever since her 7 day Yoga Nidra intensive with world-renowned yoga master Yogi Amrit Desai in November 2002 and has continued her studies of Yoga Nidra with him in 2005 and 2008.
-She practices Yoga Nidra daily and is always surprised at how much tension she can release even after a good night sleep.

 The literal translation of "nidra" is sleep.
 However, the guided meditation practice of Yoga Nidra is a state of awareness, not the unconscious sleep of slumber.
 Yoga Nidra is an ancient practice of guided meditation done lying down that uniquely unwinds the nervous system, eliminates stress and reduces high blood pressure.